hs950559/coryrylan.com/_posts/2016-03-21-angular-development-with-visual-sudio-and-windows.md

 ---
 layout: post
-title: Angular 2 Development with Visual Studio and Windows
+title: Angular Development with Visual Studio and Windows
-description: A top down intro to developing Angular 2 applications with Visual Studio and Windows.
+description: A top down intro to developing Angular applications with Visual Studio and Windows.
 This will cover from downloading Visual Studio to installing NodeJS for JavaScript tooling support.
-keywords: Cory Rylan, Angular2, CSS
+keywords: Cory Rylan, Angular, Visual Studio
-tags: CSS, angular2
+tags: VisualStudio, angular
 date: 2016-03-21
-updated: 2016-03-23
+updated: 2016-12-19
-permalink: /blog/angular-2-development-with-visual-studio-and-windows
+permalink: /blog/angular-development-with-visual-studio-and-windows
 demo:
 ---

-Angular 2 is quickly gaining popularity in the Microsoft and .NET world.
+Angular is quickly gaining popularity in the Microsoft and .NET world.
 With the cooperation of the Angular Team from Google and the TypeScript team from Microsoft a lot of developers have given both sides a second look at the new technology stacks.
 This post will cover the setup work for the Angular 2 tooling and development experience with Visual Studio.